publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/schXXIV/m__us_usc_t22_s290i–10.md

     (a) The United States Governor of the Bank is authorized to agree to subscribe on behalf of the United States to fifty-nine thousand, six hundred and thirty-two shares of the capital stock of the Bank, except that the subscription shall be effective only to such extent or in such amounts as are provided in advance in appropriations Acts.

-    (b) In order to pay for the United States subscription authorized in subsection (a) of this section, there are authorized to be appropriated, without fiscal year limitation, $719,370,633, for payment by the Secretary of the Treasury.
+    (b) In order to pay for the United States subscription authorized in subsection (a), there are authorized to be appropriated, without fiscal year limitation, $719,370,633, for payment by the Secretary of the Treasury.

 ([Pub.
 L. 97–35, title XIII][/us/pl/97/35/tXIII], § 1343, as added [Pub.
 L. 100–202][/us/pl/100/202], § 101(e) \[title I\], Dec.
 22, 1987, [101 Stat.
 1329–131][/us/stat/101/1329-131], 1329–134.)